-What’s more, businesses that operate under tight deadlines aren’t ideal, either.
+Moreover, businesses operating under tight deadlines aren’t ideal, either.
 As mentioned above, work assignments use a pull system that caps in-progress tasks.
-So if you regularly need your team to double-time it, Kanban is not for you.
+So, if you regularly need your team to double-time it, Kanban is not for you.

 Here are some other scenarios that will not mesh with Kanban:

 Don’t worry if Kanban isn’t suitable for you.
-Some alternatives, like Scrum or Waterfall, involve more formal, unyielding guidelines.
-Meanwhile, other strategies, such as the adaptive project framework (APF) methodology, double down on flexibility and add other perks.
+Some alternatives like Scrum or Waterfall involve more formal, unyielding guidelines.
+Meanwhile, other strategies such as the adaptive project framework (APF) double down on flexibility and add other perks.

-If your team is chock full of visual learners that crave autonomy, then Kanban is a superb choice.
+Kanban is an excellent choice if your team is chock full of visual learners who crave autonomy.
 Remember, you’ll need to illustrate work via a Kanban board constantly.
 Plus, you must feel comfortable without strict roles and meeting schedules (Kanban mandates neither).

 Ultimately, Kanban’s comparatively lenient approach isn’t for everyone.
 Consider that many people using Scrum switch to Scrumban as an easy way to adopt some Kanban principles.
 So, if you’re not ready to tackle Kanban fully, consider this hybrid option.